lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 a Census Block Group to serve as a "seed" of the district, then randomly add its neighbouring block groups to it until a district with the desired population is formed.
-Similarly, \citeauthor{cr2013} begin by initialising all precincts as an individual, separate district, then randomly agglomerating neighbouring precincts until the desired number of districts is reached.
+Similarly, \citeauthor{cr2013} begin by initialising all voting precincts as an individual, separate district, then randomly agglomerating neighbouring precincts until the desired number of districts is reached.

 While this standard iterative algorithm enjoys a certain degree of success, it has one crippling weakness.
 The way in which this class of algorithms